Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 short-lived, and issuance is transparent, then revocation is provided by the transparency system as claimed.
 If certificates may be issued with longer lifespans, then a second revocation mechanism for these certificates is necessary.
-Considering solutions other than short-lived certificates, where the CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.
+Additionally, when considering solutions other than short-lived certificates where the CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.

-**Transparency logs must implement the Key Transparency protocol.** As stated at the beginning of this section, the goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
+**Transparency Logs must implement the Key Transparency protocol.** As stated at the beginning of this section, the goal of any transparency system is to ensure that data shown to one participant is equally visible to any other participant.
-An important aspect of this requirement is that site operators must be able to contact a transparency log and verifiably receive all of the certificates and revocations that are relevant to them.
+An important aspect of this requirement is that site operators must be able to contact a Transparency Log and verifiably receive all of the certificates and revocations that are relevant to them.

 Most transparency systems require downloading the entirety of the log's contents